jimbro1000/Dragon32Issue2/README.md

 Everything (excluding modifications) is taken from the SA2120 schematics.
-Component positioning is as close to the original too *but* the memory ICs (1-8) are rotated 180 degrees and may not be the same spacing.
-IC16s position is unchecked.
-Using an original expansion board for memory will result in the, already delicate, chips being fried.
-Use 4164s instead and set the memory configuration jumpers appropriately
+Component positioning is as close to the original too.
+The DRAM positions are as close as possible to the 1982 board but in preference use 4164s instead and set the memory configuration jumpers appropriately

 The two ROMS will need to be sourced from original boards or an